parmentelat/r2lab-obsolete/myslice-issues/onelab-issues.md

 Gerenal notes:
 -There's no information about the adress to SSH access or clear message how to access the resource.
 Must rolled the portal in all directons to find only the Paris plataform address.

--The panel of schedule is complex, The number of options for the user is huge.
+The panel of schedule is complex, The number of options for the user is huge.
 In resource/slice reservation's screen the user has ~25 links to click... only in the main screen.
 In all this links the user can clicks: news, about, public website, intranet, onelablogo, experiment, support, users, information, tools, all available, unconfigured, pending, reserved, apply, table, map, scheduler, date slice table, previous & next, slice time icon, facilities itens.
 -In the tabs, each one has new options and configurations.
 -The button apply is in a confused position.